freeletics/khonshu/whetstone/README.md

 ## Dependencies in Compose

 The `@ComposeFragment` and `@ComposeScreen` annotations support passing dependencies into the annotated function.
-The dependency has to be available via Dagger.
+The dependency has to be available for injection in the previously mentioned generated component.

 ```kotlin
 class ExampleClass @Inject constructor() {